Fathi Shaqaqi: Leader of Islamic Jihad

 The PIJ recruited former leaders of other Palestinian organisations such as the PLO.
-Many were recruited from the predecessor of the PIJ, originally known as the Palestine Liberation Force, which was founded in 1964 by Zaid al-Husseini but suppressed by Israel in 1971.
-Shaqiqi created a small secretive organization engaged in assassinations, mass shootings, bombings and suicide bombings against the Israeli military.
+Many were recruited from the predecessor of the PIJ, originally known as the Popular Liberation Forces (Quwat at-Tahrir ash-Sha'biya) also referred to in some sources as the "Palestine Liberation Force", which was founded in 1964, in Gaza, by Ziad al-Husseini (also called Zaid al-Husseini) as an exclusively Fedayeen group supplementing the newly formed Palestine Liberation Army, which is the army of the PLO.
+The group was often in conflict with the Fatah of Arafat.
+In 1971, Israel killed al-Husseini and arrested all members of the groups but were later released during the 1980s.
+In 1981, Shaqiqi created a small secretive organization engaged in assassinations, mass shootings, bombings and suicide bombings against the Israeli military.
 Shaqaqi prohibited targeting innocent civilians, which however did not include Israeli settlers.
 After his killing all Israelis were deemed legitimate targets.
 An elitist group, its appeal is mainly among the educated youth.
 Shaqaqi was arrested in Gaza by Israel in 1983 for publishing the magazine "Islamic Vanguard", but released the following year.
 He was rearrested in 1986 and sentenced to four years in prison at Ashkelon and Nafah in the Negev desert.
 In 1988 he was deported to Southern Lebanon, allegedly at the orders of Yitzhak Rabin.
 Shaqaqi learned Hebrew while imprisoned in Israel, and kept a Hebrew dictionary on the bookshelf at his office in the Palestinian Yarmouk Camp on the outskirts of Damascus, which was decorated with a model of Al-Aqsa mosque, a lithograph of Hani Abed and framed photographs of suicide bombers Able to speak "flawless English," Shaqaqi stated to Fisk that "Before I am a politician and the leader of Islamic Jihad, I am a human being and a poet..."
 He was well read in the literature of Shakespeare, Dante, T. S. Eliot, Ezra Pound, E. M. Forster and other Western writers, quoting Hamlet in length during his interview with Fisk.
 Shortly after his expulsion to Lebanon in 1988, Shaqaqi met Ruhollah Khomeini in Tehran, who pledged financial and military support for his organization.
 While in Lebanon the PIJ built up a very close relationship with the Shia Islamist group Hezbollah led by Hassan Nasrallah, and received military training from the Iranian Revolutionary Guards.
-In 1990 he settled in Damascus under the protection of President of Syria Hafez al-Assad.
+In 1990, he settled in Damascus under the protection of President of Syria Hafez al-Assad.